upstarter/automata/README.md

-overriding the `update()` function and returning a status as one of `:running`, `:failure`, or `:success`, the core system will manage the running of the Behavior Tree they have defined and handle restarting when unexpected errors occur based on their configured restart strategies.
+overriding the `update()` function and returning a status as one of `:running`, `:failure`, or `:success`, the core system will manage the running of the Behavior Tree they have defined and handle restarting when unexpected errors occur based on their configured options, as shown below.

 ```elixir
 defmodule MyAutomaton do